yuthimreddy/DP2_DS3022_hva4zb/README.md

 You may run and observe your pipeline multiple times if you care to, but in the end your code must fetch and reassemble all messages in order without human intervention.
 You may not receive messages or sort the fragments manually.

-Your completed phrase should now be submitted as a message attribute for a new message that you send to a separate SQS queue, along with your computing ID.
+Your completed phrase should now be submitted as a message attribute for a new message that you send to a separate SQS queue, along with your computing ID and the platform (either "prefect" or "airflow") used for your pipeline.

-Send to this queue URL:
+Submit your answer to this queue:
 ```
 https://sqs.us-east-1.amazonaws.com/440848399208/dp2-submit
 ```